MRSA ST398: Taxonomy

 MRSA ST398 is a strain of the gram-positive bacterium Staphylococcus aureus, which belongs to the genus Staphylococcus.
-This genus covers a large group of gram-positive bacteria that are classified taxonomically in the family Staphylococcaceae, order Bacillales, class Bacilli, and phylum Firmicutes.
+This genus covers a large group of gram-positive bacteria that are classified taxonomically in the family Staphylococcaceae, order Bacillales, class Bacilli, and phylum Bacillota.

 Discovery

 MRSA ST398, a new strain of MRSA, was first found in 2003, in Dutch hospitals.
 The bacteria was found specifically in people who were frequently in contact with livestock, particularly pigs and veal calves.
 A study from a Dutch farm found that most of the MRSA strains found in livestock and humans were of the CC398 isolate.
 The study also found that the closer people lived to a livestock farm, the more cases of MRSA ST398 were found.
 Since then, the strain has also been detected in many other regions of the world.

 Transmission

 The primary method of transmission of MRSA ST398 is through contact with infected animals, which classifies it as a zoonotic agent.
 People who work with livestock or live in close proximity to them are the most vulnerable to the infection.
 In healthcare settings, people with open wounds are most susceptible to the infection.
 Therefore, to prevent transmission, wounds should stay covered and infected patients should not be near each other.
 As a zoonotic agent, MRSA ST398 can be transmitted from animal to human, human to animals, and human to human, which is an important factor when considering mitigation protocol.
 Transmission of MRSA ST398 is similar to that of MRSA.
 MRSA ST398 has an enhanced biofilm formation ability, which increases the survivability of the bacteria and increases its virulence.
 This increases the fitness of MRSA ST398 in the community and even in the healthcare settings, which poses a severe threat to public health.